How to Write a Resignation Letter

 Other things your resignation letter could include are:

 - Something positive about your experience in the job (e.g., the opportunity to gain experience or develop your skills)

-- An offer to help make your resignation easier for the organisation (e.g., an offer to train somebody else to do your job)
+- An offer to help make your resignation easier for the organisation (e.g., an offer to help train your replacement before you finish up)